 How many of us have landed our ideal dream job?
-According to the Gallup reports, only 33% of the U.S. labor force and 15% of the employees all over the world are engaged.
-We define engagement as actually interested in what they do for a living.
-Most people are just out there trying to earn to get by life.
-This article focuses on the topic of employee engagement and the theories that behavioral economics has to offer to keep motivation alive.
+According to the Gallup report, only 33% of the US workforce and 15% of the world’s workforce are engaged in their work.
+We define engagement as a genuine interest in what you do for a living.
+Most people are just trying to make money to get through life.
+This article focuses on the topic of employee engagement and the theories that behavioral economics has to offer in order to stay motivated.

 What Exactly is Employee Engagement?

-Employee engagement fundamentally defines the very nature of the relationship that employees have with their respective workplaces.
+Employee engagement essentially defines how employees relate to their respective workplaces.
 An engaged organization tends to possess authentic, robust values built upon fairness, trust, and, above all, mutual respect.

 From an employer’s perspective, employee engagement directly translates to the extent to which your employees are willing to work for the pursuit of your company’s goals and objectives.
 It relates to them feeling a sense of pride and loyalty while working for the organization and their willingness to go the extra mile to ensure a piece of work gets done on time.
 Engaged employees know that their insights are considered valuable and directly translate into the organization’s products and services.